shotstack-samples/images-to-video-python/README.md

 Shotstack API is a cloud based video editing API that enables you to render multiple videos concurrently in the cloud using your favourite programming language.
 Sign up for a free developer account [here](https://dashboard.shotstack.io/register?utm_source=github&utm_campaign=demo_repos) to get your API key.

-### Why Shotstack API?
+### Why use Shotstack API?

 Rendering videos is a resource consuming process.
 It may take several minutes to render one video depending on the complexity of the video.
 Shotstack enables to concurrently render multiple videos in the powerful cloud infrastructure.
 This reduces rendering time and fastens the process.
 Visit our [Docs](https://shotstack.io/docs/guide/getting-started/core-concepts/?utm_source=github&utm_campaign=demo_repos) to learn more.

+Checkout other video editing demo examples in this [Github repo](https://github.com/shotstack/python-demos).

 ### Installation